Item you wanted to search for not listed above?

 Guidelines for the collection of Blue Wheelie Bins (recyclables)

-Blue Wheelie Bin collections are to be put out, at the rear of the footpath, by 7.00am on collection day.
+- Blue Bin are to be paced at the rear of the footpath, by 7.00am on collection day.

-Additional recycling placed by the side of the blue wheelie bin WILL NOT be collected.
-If you feel you need additional recycling capacity (larger Blue Wheelie Bin) please contact waste/recycling services on: 01543 462621 or email: customerservices@cannockchasedc.gov.uk
+- Additional recycling placed by the side of the blue bin WILL NOT be collected.
+If you feel you need additional recycling capacity (larger Blue Bin) please contact waste/recycling services on: 01543 462621 or email: wasteservices@cannockchasedc.gov.uk

-Bins that are contaminated with items/materials not listed above will be tagged and left until the offending materials are removed.
-For help and advice if this happens please contact the waste/recycling services on: 01543 462621 email customerservices@cannockchasedc.gov.uk
+- Bins that are contaminated with items/materials not listed above will be tagged and left until the contamination is removed.
+For help and advice if this happens please contact the waste/recycling services on: 01543 462621 email wasteservices@cannockchasedc.gov.uk

 Missed collections should be reported with 24 hours (by the end of the next working day)